-4.2 Software Design:
+5.2 Software design

 For real-time operation, it is essential to arrange the overall system software such that the microprocessor does not become overloaded.
-Figure (8) illustrates the foreground/background software.
+Figure 8 illustrates the foreground/background software.
 The foreground tasks are written as an interrupt service routine, and the background tasks as a standard program.

-Fig.(8): Real-time software design.
+Fig. 8.
+Real-time software design.

-Fig.(9): Speed response of the PM motor.
+Fig. 9.
+Speed response of the PM motor.

 - a).
-Background software; which includes these tasks;

-- system initialization.

-- motor start-up.

-- new request.

-- display update.

-- b).
-Foreground software; which includes these tasks;

-- clock/calendar update.

-- speed measurement.

-- load angle measurement. - fuzzy logic control.
+Background software; which includes; system initialization, motor start-up, new request, and display update tasks. - b).
+Foreground software; which includes; clock/calendar update, speed measurement, load angle measurement, and fuzzy logic control tasks.